A deep learning method for solving stochastic optimal control problems driven by fully-coupled FBSDEs: Introduction

 and build two feed-forward neural networks to approximate the control variables $(y_0,z(\cdot))$.
 This idea for solving \eqref{FBControlSys-1} is currently a common method in solving high-dimensional BSDEs and FBSDEs (see e.g.~\cite{WeinanDLforHigh_dim,WeinanDLforBSDE,deeplearning_FBSDE,Peng_FBSDE_numerical,hure_deep_2020,pham_neural_2021,beck_machine_2019}).

 Based on the above analysis, we put forward the following ideas to solve our stochastic optimal control problem \eqref{FBControlSys-1}-\eqref{CostFB-1} by a novel deep learning method.
-Firstly, we transform \eqref{FBControlSys-1}-\eqref{CostFB-1} into a stochastic Stackelberg differential game(leader-follower problem).
+Firstly, we transform \eqref{FBControlSys-1}-\eqref{CostFB-1} into a stochastic Stackelberg differential game problem (leader-follower problem).
 The goal of the follower is to find a pair of optimal control $(y_0,z(\cdot))$ which minimizes the functional $J(y_0,z(\cdot))$ under a given control $u(\cdot)$, while the goal of the leader is to find an optimal control $u(\cdot)$ which minimizes the cost functional $J(u(\cdot))$.
-Secondly, a cross-optimization method is introduced to solve the high-dimensional stochastic Stackelberg differential game.
+Secondly, a bi-level optimization method is introduced to solve the high-dimensional stochastic Stackelberg differential game problem.

 Specifically, we construct a feed-forward neural network to approximate the control $u(\cdot)$ and regard the cost functional $J(u(\cdot))$ as the optimization objective for the leader.
 We also build two feed-forward neural networks to approximate the control $(y_0,z(\cdot))$ and regard $J(y_0,z(\cdot))$ as the optimization objective for the follower.
 As for the parameter updates of the neural networks, we update the parameters approximating $(y_0,z(\cdot))$ through $J(y_0,z(\cdot))$ and the parameters approximating $u(\cdot)$ through $J(u(\cdot))$ alternatively.
 In more details, in each training step, we first fix an approximated $u(\cdot)$ to perform $\kappa$ $(\kappa\geq 1,\kappa\in\mathbb{N}^+)$ times updates for the parameters approximating $(y_0,z(\cdot))$, then based on the obtained $(y_0,z(\cdot))$, we perform one time update for the parameters approximating $u(\cdot)$.
 The training will be repeated until a convergence result is obtained.
 Note that under a given $u(\cdot)$, the follower should choose the optimal $(y_0,z(\cdot))$ such that $J(y_0,z(\cdot))=0$.
-Here in order to improve the computation efficiency, we use a relaxation method in the parameter update process.
+Here in order to improve the computation efficiency, we use a relaxing method in the parameter update process.
 That is, instead of forcing $J(y_0,z(\cdot))=0$, we control the number of updates by choosing an enough large coefficient $\kappa$ so that $J(y_0,z(\cdot))$ can obtain a sufficiently small value which is close to $0$, but not strictly equal to $0$.
-We call this method the cross-optimization method (CO method).